- Human Services

 Improving Existing Transportation Options

 Mobility Services is focused on improving existing transportation options and coordinating a community-wide transportation service network comprised of the transportation providers to meet the needs of our citizens.
 Persons in need may include older adults, people with disabilities and low-income individuals without personal vehicles.
+View a video about Mobility Services.

 The service area includes any location in Chesterfield County (noted in bright green on the map).
 Rides are available to destinations outside the county for employment and medical purposes, including limited service to the cities of Colonial Heights, Hopewell, Petersburg and Richmond; the counties of Goochland, Hanover, Henrico, Powhatan and Prince George; and Fort Lee (noted in the additional outlined multicolored areas on the map).
 For questions regarding service area, please call Mobility Services at 804-706-2796.